nidble/parrot-rs/Readme.md

 ```

 ### Docker & containers
-You can ship a container version with the following comands:
+You can ship a container version with the following commands:

 ```bash